NishantEC/chatty/README.md

 #### Task 1: Implement Send Message Logic

 - **Description**: Implement the logic to send a user's message and update the chat interface accordingly.
-Ensure the user's message is displayed in the chat before the bot's response is generated.
+Ensure the user's message is displayed in the chat before the bot's response is generated. use the services and utilities to generate a message from bot.

 #### Task 2: Handle and Show the Error to the User